rahulgupta-nitjsr/ScreenTimeBalance_App/designs/README.md

-# ScreenTime Balance - Design Assets
+# ZenScreen - Design Assets

-This folder contains all design assets, wireframes, and visual documentation for the ScreenTime Balance mobile app.
+This folder contains all design assets, wireframes, and visual documentation for the ZenScreen mobile app.

 ## 📁 Folder Structure